skeskali/Coding-Maps-With-Leaflet/00 - Introduction.md

 It helps if you are familiar with JavaScript, but there are many different mapping libraries available that can make this much easier.
 Today we’re going to use one such mapping library - Leaflet - to build a web map using OpenStreetMap.

-This exercise is very similar to the [Leaflet QuickStart Guide](http://leafletjs.com/examples/quick-start.html) (and a fair amount of it is taken from there).
+This exercise is very similar to the [Leaflet Quick Start Guide](http://leafletjs.com/examples/quick-start.html) (and a fair amount of it is taken from there).
 It’s also similar to the [Mozilla Thimble tutorial](http://leafletjs.com/examples/quick-start.html).

 ### Feature Layers
 Feature layers are map tiles that live on top of your base tiles.
 They’re mostly used to introduce interactive elements on a map (like a pop-up).